Timi-G/amazon-Product-Listing/ReadMe.md

 - After all installations, apply necessary migrations for Django project with `python manage.py migrate`

 To view products of a brand with minimal yet beautiful frontend, setup your system as follows:
-+ Ensure node.js is installed, node.js version used here is v
++ Ensure node.js is installed, node.js version used for this project is v17.3.1
 + Install TailwindCSS, run the following in your terminal
   + `npm install -D tailwindcss`
   + `npx tailwindcss init`